The History of Sidmouth

 The first 15 centuries

-Sidmouth is situated on the unique World Heritage Jurassic Coast and although fossils are scarce the region is pre-historic.
-Over the last 1500 years there is evidence of human occupation in Iron Age forts and Burial Mounds.The evidence for Roman interest in Sidmouth is slight, although on the beach beneath the Salcombe cliffs in 1841, was found a bronze centaur such as may have been carried on a Roman military legion’s standard.
+Sidmouth is situated on the unique World Heritage Jurassic Coast.
+Over the last 1500 years there is evidence of human occupation in Iron Age forts and Burial Mounds in the area.The evidence for Roman interest in Sidmouth is slight, although on the beach beneath the Salcombe cliffs in 1841, a bronze centaur such as may have been carried on a Roman military legion’s standard was found.

 By the time of the Domesday survey, Sidmouth formed part of the Manor of Otritona (Otterton) which was given by Gytha, King Harold's mother, with the permission of Edward the Confessor, to the abbey of Mont St. Michel in Normandy.
 William the Conqueror afterward, renewed, or confirmed, the gift.
 Among its other possessions mentioned in the Domesday Book, we find that the Abbey received thirty pence from a salt works "in Sedemuda" (Sidmouth).